portworx/px-docs/developer/kubernetes-dev.md

 ### Label the nodes

-Since the PX-Developer edition can run only on upto 3 nodes, one will need to explicitly label the cluster nodes where Portworx should install, by using the `px/dev=true` label.
+Since the PX-Developer edition can run only on up to 3 nodes, one will need to explicitly label the cluster nodes where Portworx should install, by using the `px/dev=true` label.

 Example: